 The sweetness from the maple syrup helps balance the heat from the sriracha.
 So, this recipe isn't super spicy.
 But, everyone's spice preferences varies, so taste the sauce and adjust accordingly.
 It's easier to start with less sriracha—and add more to taste.

 For the crispest brussels sprouts, make them just before serving.
 But, you could prep this recipe in advance by roasting the brussels sprouts up until the step of adding the sauce.
 Then, right before serving, complete the final step of tossing the sprouts in sauce and baking for the final 5 minutes to heat them up.

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟 review below!

 Maple Sriracha Brussels Sprouts

-- 1 lb brussels sprouts (patted dry, see note 1)
+- 1 lb brussels sprouts (see note 1)

-- 2 tablespoon grapeseed oil (or other neutral oil)
+- 2 tablespoons grapeseed oil (or other neutral oil)

 - ½ teaspoon fine sea salt

 - 1 tablespoon Sriracha (see note 2)

 - Toasted sesame seeds (for garnish, optional)